cbonnett/SkyNet_wrapper/docs/convergenceplots.rst

 Using **pySkyNet** is trivial to create convergence plots of the trained neural network for either regression of classification.
 For plotting we recommend the `seaborn library <http://web.stanford.edu/~mwaskom/software/seaborn/>`_ .
 Although it will work with matplotlib.
+The values are kept for each `iteration_print_frequency` for which the default value is 50.

 Here is an example on how to obtain the convergence plots: